I am interested in writing engaging gameplay features, helping with pipelines and I would like to grow towards engine programming.

 Modern C++ 11 to 17

-My preferred language used for game (engine) related projects.
-Ranging from developing gameplay features, network code, working on front and back end systems.
+My preferred language for implementing game functionality, using STL datasets and algorithms.
+Ranging from developing gameplay features, pipelines, network code and engine parsing.

 C# 4.0 to 7.0

-Mainly used to create web-end server functionality to give the game more flavour such as leaderboards, data gathering and setting and logging into a game server.
+Mainly used to create web-end server functionality to give the game more flavour such as leaderboards, data gathering and getting/parsing database data.

 Within or for a team I ensure that my communication is on a level that is expected and ask and provide whenever this is would be required.